 When the Communications Center, located within the Dublin Justice Center, receives notification of a pending Tornado Warning, the sirens in the City of Dublin and Washington Township are activated by radio control.
-Once activated, the system will sound a wail for three minutes followed by a voice PA message.
+Once activated, the system will sound a wail for three minutes.

 When the Siren Sounds

 The Dublin Emergency Warning System is sounded whenever a tornado is sighted or the National Weather Service has issued a Tornado Warning for the Dublin area, including parts of Franklin, Madison, Union or Delaware County.

 Once the Tornado Warning has been issued, the sirens will activate for three minutes followed by silence for seven minutes.
 This activation cycle will continue until the weather warning is cancelled.

 Safe Places You Can Go

 According to the National Oceanic and Atmospheric Administration (NOAA), basements and interior rooms are the safest places to be during a tornado.

 - A good rule of thumb is to put as many walls and floors as possible between you and the tornado.
 Once you find a safe place, take shelter underneath a sturdy bench, table or in a stairwell.
 Crouch down and place your head between your knees, using your arms to cover your head.

 - The least safest place to be is in a car.
 If you are in a car, abandon it immediately and find a ditch to lie in.
 Most tornado deaths occur in cars.
 Never try to out run a tornado; it may be moving faster than you think!